Workiva/over_react/doc/wrapping_js_components.md

 final propsInstance = ArbitraryComponent();
 ```

 Now `propsInstance` can be used to customize the element's props or to _build_ the `ReactElement`.
 To "build" the element is to create the `ReactElement` for the specific props instance.
-React can use that `ReactElement` to add UI to the DOM.
+React can use that `ReactElement` to later render the component.
 Building is done by invoking the props instance.

 ```dart
 final aReactElement = propsInstance();